25 October 2023

 - Social Secretaries may be the life and soul of events, but they also use creativity and time management to make activities a success.

-The list goes on…though perhaps not an immediate place to look for personal development, joining extra-curricular groups can provide a boost to your professional image as well as your personal one.
+The list goes on…though perhaps not an immediate place to look for personal development, joining extra-curricular groups can raise your professional image as well as your personal one.

 2. Apply for work experience and internship opportunities